Compositional theories for host-core languages: A ``kernel'' host-core calculus

 Type and term judgements and type and term equalities for $\host$ are the following ones

-The first judgement says that a syntactical object is of sort type (in the empty context), the second that two types are equal, the third states that a term $t$ in a context $\Gamma$ has type $X$ and the fourth that two terms are equal. \commento{Notice we are only considering simple types, i.e. types without dependencies.} Types and terms judgments with corresponding equalities for the core language $\core$ are of the following form
+The first judgement says that a syntactical object is of sort type (in the empty context), the second that two types are equal, the third states that a term $t$ in a context $\Gamma$ has type $X$ and the fourth that two terms are equal. \commento{Notice we are only considering simple types, i.e. types without dependencies.} Type and term judgements with corresponding equalities for the core language $\core$ are of the following form